Master's Program - Sociology of Education

 Other Study Options

-In addition to the M.A.
-Program in Sociology of Education, the Steinhardt School offers students two other options to study education and policy and to prepare for a career in this field.
+In addition to the MA in Sociology of Education, the Steinhardt School offers students two other options to study education and policy and to prepare for a career in this field.
 We encourage you to explore these options further to find the program that best matches your personal interests and career goals.